Arif-hussain1007/wrestlinghdwatch/README.md

 The Golden Age of Wrestling (1950s - 1980s) The 1950s through the 1980s marked the Golden Age of Professional Wrestling, especially in the United States.
 During this time, wrestling became a mainstream phenomenon, with national television broadcasts bringing it into homes across the country.

-WWF/WWE: The World Wrestling Federation (now WWE) was instrumental in propelling wrestling into the global spotlight.
+<b>WWF/WWE:</b> The World Wrestling Federation (now WWE) was instrumental in propelling wrestling into the global spotlight.
 Founded by Vince McMahon Sr. in the 1950s and later run by his son, Vince McMahon Jr., the WWF became synonymous with sports entertainment.

-Stars of the Era: Legends like Hulk Hogan, Ric Flair, Andre the Giant, and The Ultimate Warrior became household names.
+<b>Stars of the Era:</b> Legends like Hulk Hogan, Ric Flair, Andre the Giant, and The Ultimate Warrior became household names.
 These wrestlers, along with their over-the-top personas, helped make wrestling a spectacle that was both athletic and entertaining.

 The development of pay-per-view (PPV) events like WrestleMania, which first took place in 1985, allowed wrestling to become a global event, bringing millions of fans together to watch live, heavily promoted matches.